LeandroLeon/CRM_RestAPI_Test/README.md

 To run this project locally, perform the following steps.

-Clone project to your machine using git - "git clone https://github.com/LeandroLeon/CRM_RestAPI_Test" Import the project into your IDE using the maven pom.xml.
+1. Clone project to your machine using git "git clone https://github.com/LeandroLeon/CRM_RestAPI_Test"
+2. Import the project into your IDE using the maven pom.xml <br/>
   In spring STS suite this is done by importing an existing maven project
-Next try running the app as a Spring Boot app.
+3. Next try running the app as a Spring Boot app.
 You can do this by running the RestApiApplication.java

 ## Funcionality